Medically reviewed by Drugs.com. Last updated on Jan 5, 2023.

 - Your arm or leg feels warm, tender, and painful.
 It may look swollen and red.

-- Your wound does not stop bleeding even after you apply firm pressure for 10 minutes.
+- The procedure area does not stop bleeding even after you apply firm pressure for 10 minutes.

 - The leg or arm used for your procedure is numb, painful, or changes color.